StarryDust-02/Test-Distribution-Script/readme.txt

 License
 -------
-This project is free to use, modify, and distribute.
+This project is currently released under the MIT License.
+A custom EULA may be introduced in future versions if the project is packaged as a standalone application.